2012 United States Senate election in Pennsylvania: Results

 Despite many predictions of a close race, the election was not close.
 Casey, despite being seen as somewhat vulnerable, went into election night with most analysts thinking he could win.
-Casey did win by more than expected, which can be traced to several factors.
+He did win by more than expected, which can be traced to several factors.
 Casey trounced Smith in Philadelphia County, home of Philadelphia.
 Casey also won the surrounding collar counties of Bucks, Chester, Delaware, and Montgomery, which are seen as vital in statewide elections in Pennsylvania.
-Casey also performed well in Allegheny County, home of Pittsburgh.
-Casey also performed well in Erie.
+He also performed well in Allegheny County, home of Pittsburgh.
+He also performed well in Erie.
 Casey also performed strongly in the Scranton area.
-Smith did well in rural counties, but it wasn't enough to overcome the lead Casey had built in the huge population centers.
+Smith did well in rural counties, but it was not enough to overcome the lead Casey had built in the huge population centers.
 Casey was sworn in for his second term beginning at noon on January 3, 2013.